awilli1186/wee-website/content/script/view/render.md

 name: Render
 ---

-Render parses your template using the data object.
+Render parses your template using a data object.

 ---table---